open-goal/jak-project/docs/markdown/graphics.md

 ## Synchronization

-The PC Port only synchronizes on vsync.
-This waits for the "draw" frame to finish rendering, and for the buffers to be swapped.
+The PC Port synchronizes on `syncv` and on `sync-path`.
+The `syncv` waits for an actual buffer swap and `sync-path` waits for the renderer to finish.

-The game's code for this is kind of messy and confusing.
+The game's code for this is kind of messy and confusing, and calls `sync-path` twice.
 On the PS2, you make sure rendering is done with `sync-path`, which waits for the DMA chain to finish.
 But they call this earlier than I think they need to, and I don't really understand why.
 I don't see any place where they read back from the finished frame or depth buffer.
 Or where they would overwrite the memory.
-There's a second call to `sync-path` right where you would expected, right before the `syncv`.
+There's a second call to `sync-path` right where you would expect, imeediately before the `syncv`.
 After `syncv`, they call some Sony library function to actually display the correct framebuffer, then immediately start sending the next DMA chain.

 The stuff between `sync-path` and `syncv` is:
 - depth cue "calc" (seems fast)